NickvanDyke/opencode.nvim/README.md

 Send a prompt to `opencode`.

+#### Contexts

-Replaces placeholders with the corresponding context:
+Replaces placeholders in the prompt with the corresponding context:

 | Placeholder | Context |
 | - | - |